Cognitive-Behavioural Therapy (CBT)

 CBT is notably different from traditional counselling methods

 The following are some of the major differences:

 - Sessions are structured

 - It is practical.
-Some online cognitive-behavioural therapy sessions will be focused on training you in new skills that will be helpful.
+Some sessions will focus on training you in new skills that will be helpful.
 Each week you will be asked to work on strategies outside of session to ‘try out’ these skills in your own life.
 It is important that you can commit to at least 30 minutes each week in your own time to implement these strategies and feedback the following week.

-- While it is useful to understand significant events in the past, the focus of CBT is on the Now.
+- While it is useful to understand significant events in the past, the focus of CBT is on the ‘Here and Now’.
 This may include understanding the impact of past events on your current situation.

-- The CBT model emphasizes that it is not events that cause emotion but it is how we interpret and assign meaning to these events.
+- The CBT model emphasises that it is not events that cause emotion, but it is how we interpret and assign meaning to these events.
 This helps to explain why each of us can react differently to the same event and also how we find ourselves in a negative pattern that appears to repeat itself throughout our lives.